-CO# CO Statement Skill CO1 Be able to remember advanced java programming concepts, core design pattern concepts such as MVC architecture, server, enterprise solutions etc. Remember CO2 Be able to understand advanced java programming language and its concepts, that are used by industry in software and application developments.
-Understand CO3 Be able to apply the concepts of Advanced Java API and design patterns, like Creational design pattern, Structural design patterns, Behavioral design patterns to solve the given problem in Web based application Apply CO4 Be able to analyze the given problem and use various advanced java API and design patterns such as Collection API, patterns , JDBC/Servlet/JSP/Web-Server/Application-Server to solve the problem.
-Analyze CO5 Be able to evaluate one or more options to solve the given problem or program requirements and be able to decide a choice under the given context clearly.
-Evaluate CO6 Be able to create a solution for N-Tiered application for given problem statement and to prepare required design diagrams,MVC architecture, specification, class/interface structures, etc. using Advanced Java concepts Create
+CO Statement Skill Be able to remember advanced java programming concepts, core design pattern concepts such as MVC architecture, server, enterprise solutions etc. Remember Be able to understand advanced java programming language and its concepts, that are used by industry in software and application developments.
+Understand Be able to apply the concepts of Advanced Java API and design patterns, like Creational design pattern, Structural design patterns, Behavioral design patterns to solve the given problem in Web based application Apply Be able to analyze the given problem and use various advanced java API and design patterns such as Collection API, patterns, JDBC/Servlet/JSP/Web-Server/Application-Server to solve the problem.
+Analyze Be able to evaluate one or more options to solve the given problem or program requirements and be able to decide a choice under the given context clearly.
+Evaluate Be able to create a solution for N-Tiered application for given problem statement and to prepare required design diagrams,MVC architecture, specification, class/interface structures, etc. using Advanced Java concepts Create Be able to remember advanced java programming concepts, core design pattern concepts such as MVC architecture, server, enterprise solutions etc. Be able to understand advanced java programming language and its concepts, that are used by industry in software and application developments.
+Be able to apply the concepts of Advanced Java API and design patterns, like Creational design pattern, Structural design patterns, Behavioral design patterns to solve the given problem in Web based application Be able to analyze the given problem and use various advanced java API and design patterns such as Collection API, patterns , JDBC/Servlet/JSP/Web-Server/Application-Server to solve the problem.
+Be able to evaluate one or more options to solve the given problem or program requirements and be able to decide a choice under the given context clearly.
+Be able to create a solution for N-Tiered application for given problem statement and to prepare required design diagrams,MVC architecture, specification, class/interface structures, etc. using Advanced Java

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 2 1 0 0 0 0 0 0 1 0 0 1 2 2 3

 CO2 3 2 1 1 0 0 1 0 1 1 0 1 2 2 3

-СОЗ 2 3 1 1 1 2 1 0 1 1 0 1 3 2 3
+CO3 2 3 1 1 1 2 1 0 1 1 0 1 3 2 3

 CO4 2 3 3 2 3 2 2 0 1 2 0 1 3 2 3

 CO5 2 2 2 2 2 2 2 0 1 2 0 1 3 2 3

 CO6 0 1 1 1 1 2 1 0 1 1 0 1 3 3 3

 Avg.
 1.83 2 1.33 1.17 1.17 1.33 1.17 0 1 1.17 0 1 2.67 2.17 3